tomediaarts/procedure-manual/procedures/pr-programming.md

 ## Non-Partner Events

-1. Potential user submits booking request form
+1. Potential user submits [booking request](https://www.tomediaarts.org/booking-request) form on the TMAC web site
 2. JPC reviews and assesses availability and fit
 3. Letter of agreement is signed by both parties
    * Resources are reserved in booking tool